ttaute/math/readme.md

 * The headers iostream, memory, sstream and string

 ## Building the code documentation
-This program uses Doxygen to generate the code documentation.<br>
+This program uses Doxygen to generate the code documentation.
-A Doxyfile is already provided in this repository. <br>
+A Doxyfile is already provided in this repository.

-To build it, type the following into your shell: `doxygen Doxyfile`<br>
+To build it, type the following into your shell: `doxygen Doxyfile`

-Alternatively, open the file into the Doxygen wizard and pick your working and output directories.<br>
+Alternatively, open the file into the Doxygen wizard and pick your working and output directories.

 It will generate HTML documentation and manpages.